 ☠ Readers beware: This story is from a writing project I did between May 24 to June 24, 2021.
 The goal was to write a new story every day.
 Although I'm happy with them, they are first drafts and many could use some work.

-With only two hundred people, Fieldstone wasn’t much a town.
-But Cassandra, Kyle, Blake, and Bella, and I never cared.
+With only two hundred people, Fieldstone wasn’t much of a town.
+But Cassandra, Kyle, Blake, Bella, and I never cared.
 This place was our kingdom, where we could do whatever the hell we wanted.

 It was the middle of summer, and we’d been out of school for a while.
 We no longer felt the itch to be free and had settled into the rhythm of the lazy days.

 It was Thursday night, and we lounged on the steps outside the general store, watching cars kick up dust as they headed to the bar.
 We were bored and struggled to come up with things to do, and that’s when Cassandra got her big-brain idea.

 “If we take the tracks out of town now, I bet we’ll see the Umbrella Man.”